AlexanderBrese/gomon/README.md

 # How does it work?

-Plain: Watches for code changes, reloads the specified binary e.g. a webserver and calls the client through a websocket to reload.<br><br>
+Plain: Watches for code changes, reloads the specified binary e.g. a webserver and calls the client through a websocket to reload.

 # Usage
 ## setup the client

 Include the script below to your client e.g. a static main.js & change `YOUR_PORT` with a free port of your choice.
 The default port is `3000`.<br>